bdarab/all-in-one/README.md

 # grid & Styling:

 I have used Semantic-ui sass for grids and styling.
 I found it easier and more styling possibilities than a basic bootstrap.
+Ofcourse, it is not done.
+I will be working on it on daily basis.

 # User Authentication and Authorization: